Thinkwise/docs/docs/sf/guidelines_sql_formatting.md

 ## DECLARE variables

-1. Place the DECLARE at the top of the code template.
+1. Declare all variables at the top of the code template.
-1. Place the variable list under the `declare` keyword and indented using 4 spaces.
+1. Place the variable list under the `declare` keyword and indent using 4 spaces.
-1. Place commas in front of the column names.
+1. Place commas in front of the variable names.
 1. Left align the data types for all variables.

 ### Example DECLARE